kevin-at-datical/liquibase.github.com/documentation/rollbackonechangesetsql.md

 The `rollbackOneChangeSetSql` command is typically used when you want inspect the raw SQL that Liquibase uses to revert your *changeSet* when you run `rollbackOneChangeSet` command, so that you don't unintentionally make a mistake.

 ## Running the `rollbackOneChangeSetSql` Command
-Before running the `rollbackOneChangeSetS` command, gather the following information from your *changeLog*:
+Before running the `rollbackOneChangeSetSql` command, gather the following information from your *changeLog*:
 - The Author ID of the *changeSet* you want to revert
 - The *changeSet* ID of the *changeSet* you want to revert
-- The File Name (*changeSet* path) of the *changeSet* you want to revert
+- The file name (*changeSet* path) of the *changeSet* you want to revert

 Then run the `rollbackOneChangeSetSql` command, with your information:

 {% highlight text %}

-Waiting on Syntax
+Waiting on Syntax Info

 {% endhighlight %}